-Let $A$ be the set of advertisers, $I$ be the set of $n$ impressions, and $w_{i,a}$ denote the nonnegative weight of edge between impression $i$ and advertiser $a$.
-To simplify notation, we put an edge of weight zero between $i$ and $a$ if there is no edge between them.
-The set $A$ of advertisers are given in advance, and the set $I$ of $n$ impressions arrive one by one at time steps $t = 1, 2, \cdots, n$ where time $t=n$ represents the end of the time (algorithm).
-We do not assume that $n$ is known to the algorithm.
-Let $t_i$ be the time that $i$ arrives.
-The weights of all edges incident to $i$ are revealed to the algorithm, that is, $w_{i,a}$ for all $a \in A$, and the algorithm has to assign $i$ to one of the advertisers at this point.
-This is an irrevocable decision, and cannot be changed later.
-At the end of the algorithm, if more than one impression is assigned to a single advertiser, only the impression with the maximum weight is kept and the rest are not counted towards the total weight of the allocation.
+Let $A$ be the set of advertisers, $I$ be the set of $n$ impressions, and $w_{i,a}$ denote the nonnegative weight of the edge between impression $i$ and advertiser $a$.
+If there is not an edge between $i$ and $a$, we introduce an edge of weight zero to simplify the notation.
+The set of advertisers is given in advance, and the impressions arrive one by one at times $t=1,2,\dots,n$.
+We do not assume $n$ is known to the algorithm.
+When an impression~$i$ arrives at time $t_i$, all edge weights incident to $i$ are revealed to the algorithm, that is, $w_{i,a}$ for all $a \in A$, and the algorithm has to assign $i$ to one of the advertisers at this time.
+This is an irrevocable decision and cannot be changed later.
+At the end of the algorithm, if more than one impression is assigned to an advertiser, only the impression with the maximum weight is kept.
+The rest are discarded and do not counted towards the total weight of the allocation.
 This is known as the \emph{free disposal assumption}.
-The objective is to maximize the total weights of maximum edges assigned to each advertiser, i.e. $\sum_{a \in A} \max_{i \in T_a} w_{i,a}$ where $T_a$ is the set of impressions assigned to $a$.
+The objective is to maximize the total weight of maximum-valued edges assigned to the advertisers, that is, $\sum_{a \in A} \max_{i \in \rv{T}_a} w_{i,a}$, where $\rv{T}_a$ is the set of impressions assigned to $a$.

 In this paper, we assume that the impressions arrive in an adversarial order.
 Specifically, we deal with an \emph{oblivious adversary}, that is, an adversary that does not have access to the outcomes of the random choices made by the algorithm, and instead has to fix the input graph and arrival order in advance.
 We use the standard notion of \emph{competitive ratio} to measure the performance of our online algorithm.
 For a randomized bipartite matching algorithm in this adversarial model, the competitive ratio is defined to be the worst-case ratio $\min_{G(A,I,w), \text{ order of $I$}} \E[\ALG]/\OPT$, where $\ALG$ is a random variable denoting the value of the objective function achieved by the algorithm and $\OPT$ is the maximum objective value attained offline.